 “Of course you can defend yourself and people do carry weapons in case of the odd renegade or wild animal.
-You will find those… inconveniences virtually eradicated apart from the border regions, so please act accordingly to the law.”
+You will find those… inconveniences virtually eradicated apart from the border regions, so please act according to the law.”

 Renegade problems on the border.
 Somebody should do something about that.